Preaching Heaven to Help Your People Fight Materialism

 There’s something about being sure you’re going to a place with divine fellowship, a street made of gold, and “prime cuts of choice meat” (Is.
 25:6, CSB) that makes it easier to take some money out of your bank account and to love a brother with your cash.
 So pastor, describe heaven to your people vividly.
 Precisely and passionately explain how the work of Christ secures heaven.
 When you do, you’ll strike a mighty blow against the materialism in their souls.

-2. Preach heaven as material.
+2. Preach Heaven as Material

 Heaven is a real place, and it is a lot like earth.
 Transitioning to heaven isn’t about moving from a world with material delights to a world of clouds and spiritual vapors that give off a totally awesome god vibe.
 Heaven is a place of cities and gates, people and places, food and clothing.
 It’s like earth, except without sin.